 In the dead of winter, there are few things more frustrating to a homeowner than waking up to a broken furnace.
 And when these unfortunate events occur, the last thing a customer wants to hear during a service visit is that the needed replacement part is out of stock or on backorder.
 For HVAC professionals, not having the right part at the right time isn’t just a disappointment to customers; special orders and rush shipping costs can negatively impact an HVAC business’ bottom line.

-To combat these issues, Emerson has released several universal parts innovations that help make technicians’ lives easier by reducing the number of steps needed to create a reliable outcome for customers.
+To combat these issues, Copeland has released several universal parts innovations that help make technicians’ lives easier by reducing the number of steps needed to create a reliable outcome for customers.
 The latest generation of high-quality universal parts can replace several brands and hundreds of cooling and heating parts by matching the fit and function of the original parts.
 These universal parts can be easily adaptable and installed, and some even feature drop-in replacement capabilities with minimal setup required.

 In a previous blog, we provided an in-depth look at how universal parts like the White-Rodgers™ All-Spark™ universal ignition module save HVAC pros time, money and headaches by streamlining inventory requirements, covering applications with few SKUs and reducing time spent in the truck or at the supply house looking for the right part.
-On a recent episode of the HVAC School podcast, host Brian Orr and Jim Fultz, HVAC technical training specialist at Emerson, discussed how the new White-Rodgers 50M56X-843 Universal Single Stage Integrated Furnace Control for PSC and ECMx blower motors is helping HVAC pros get through heating season by reducing the time, inventory and installation barriers keeping them from meeting customer expectations.
+On a recent episode of the HVAC School podcast, host Brian Orr and Jim Fultz, HVAC technical training specialist at Copeland, discussed how the new White-Rodgers 50M56X-843 Universal Single Stage Integrated Furnace Control for PSC and ECMx blower motors is helping HVAC pros get through heating season by reducing the time, inventory and installation barriers keeping them from meeting customer expectations.
 Below are some of the most help features of the 50M56X, as discussed throughout the podcast.

 No harness?
 No problem.